Nena's Wellness Corner

 • Close the lid and shake the container to coat evenly.
 Set aside to rest.

 • Oil the cast-iron skillet and heat it up on low heat.
 Add as much oil as will work for your cast-iron skillet.
-I usually start with 1 tsp of oil and make sure to have even coverage, and then wipe away any excess with a paper towel.
+I usually start with 1 teaspoon of oil and make sure to have even coverage, and then wipe away any excess with a paper towel.

 • Cook the chicken breasts until golden on both sides.
 Set aside.